A Patient’s Guide to Biceps Rupture and Treatment in Midlothian, VA

 The main proximal tendon is the long head of the bicep.
 It connects the biceps muscle to the top of the shoulder socket, the glenoid.
 Beginning at the glenoid, the tendon of the long head of the biceps travels down the front of the upper arm.
 The tendon runs within the bicipital groove and is held in place by the transverse humeral ligament.

-The short head of the biceps connects on the corocoid process of the scapula.
-The corocoid process is a small bony knob just in from the front of the shoulder.
+The short head of the biceps connects to the corocoid process of the scapula.
+The coracoid process is a small bony knob just in from the front of the shoulder.

 The lower biceps tendon near the elbow is called the distal biceps tendon.
 The word distal means the tendon is further down the arm.
 The lower part of the biceps muscle connects to the elbow by this tendon.

 The muscles forming the short and long heads of the biceps stay separate until just above the elbow where they unite and connect to the distal biceps tendon.

 Tendons are made up of strands of a material called collagen.
 The collagen strands are lined up in bundles next to each other.

 Because the collagen strands in tendons are lined up, tendons have high tensile strength.
 This means they can withstand high forces that pull on both ends of the tendon.
 When muscles work, they pull on one end of the tendon.
 The other end of the tendon pulls on the bone, causing the bone to move.

 Contracting the biceps muscle can bend the elbow upward.
 The biceps can also help flex the shoulder, lifting the arm up, a movement called flexion.
 And the muscle can rotate, or twist, the forearm in a way that points the palm of the hand up.
 This movement is called supination, which positions the hand as if you were holding a tray.